-MAC Command Parameter Description

-Switch(config)# mac address-table aging-time [1-800] [7-600000] Enter aging time for MAC address table.
-Numbers available are from 7 to 600000.
+MAC Command Parameter Description Switch(config)# mac address- [1-800] Enter aging time for MAC address table.

-No command

-Switch(config)# no mac address-ta ble aging- Set MAC address table aging time to the

-time default value (300 seconds).

-Show command

-Switch(config)# show mac aging- Show current MAC address table aging

-time time.

-Switch(config)# show mac Show MAC addresses learned by the

-address-table Managed Switch

-Switch(config)# show mac [port_list] Show MAC addresses learned by the

-address-table interface [port_list] [port_list] selected ports.

-Switch(config)# show mac Show MAC addresses learned from the

-address-table top first entry.

-MAC command example

-Switch(config)# mac address-table aging-time Set MAC address table aging time to 600

-600 seconds.
+table aging-time [1-800] Numbers available are from 1 to 800.
+No command Switch(config)# no mac address-table aging-time Set MAC address table aging time to the default value (300 seconds).
+Show command Switch(config)# show mac aging-time Show current MAC address table aging time or verify currently configured aging time.
+Switch(config)# show mac address-table Show MAC addresses learned by the Managed Switch.
+Only 20 entries will be displayed at a time.
+If there are more than 20 entries, please issue this command again to show the following entries.
+Switch(config)# show mac address-table interface [port_list] [port_list] Show MAC addresses learned by the selected port.
+Only 20 entries will be displayed at a time.
+If there are more than 20 entries, please issue this command again to show the following entries.
+Switch(config)# show mac Show the entries starting from the very address-table top first entry.
+MAC command example Switch(config)# mac address-table aging-time 600 Set MAC address table aging time to 600 seconds.

-2.5.8 Management Command
+2.5.10 Management Command